faceyspacey/rudy/docs/respond-modules.md

 The real magic is not just that it has its own state, but these aspects of the implementation:

 - **that we are able to defer resolution of the name selected for a module's namespace--which within a module is unknown and impossible to avoid conflicting--until the module is included in a real application parent module (e.g. when resolves to `checkout` in the above example)**
-- **that a single state store is used behind the secnes, allowing for easy testing + time traveling**
-- **that descendant components within the same module also are informed of the state slice they have access to, which is due to our babel compilation time implementation that will be described in the next section**
+- **that a single state store is used behind the scenes also are informed of the state slice they have access to, which is due to our babel compilation time implementation that will be described in the next section**

 Actions like `actions.checkout.openCart` (which of course correspond to he `OPEN_CART` route and action type) are however available throughout the whole app, in order to facilitate key capabilities like linking between modules!